 - Sprinkle garlic, black pepper, onion powder, and Italian seasoning over the chicken.
 Place the cream cheese and butter on top.

 - Cover and cook on high for 2½-3½ hours or low for 5-6 hours.

 - Cook pasta to al dente per directions on the package.
 Drain and set aside.

 - Add heavy cream, penne pasta, and Parmesan cheese.
 Mix until well combined and cook for an additional 20 minutes.

-- Serve while hot and garnish with parsley.
+- Serve while hot and garnish with grated parmesan cheese and parsley.